Bowel Cancer - My Story

 Bowel Cancer Symptoms

-- change in bowel habits - constipation, diarrhoea, get to know your normal bowel habits too
+- change in bowel habits - constipation, diarrhoea, get to know YOUR normal bowel habits

-- blood in your poo or when you wipe
+- blood / mucus in your poo or when you wipe

 - uncomfortable bloating / pain in your lower abdomen (mine was like period pain)